JetBrains-Research/coqpilot/README.md

 Now `coqpilot` is in early beta and seeks for feedbacks.
 Please feel free to open an issue regarding any problem you encounter or any feature you want to see in the future.

-***Important:*** This version 2.0.0 is not yet tested very well.
-Please feel free to open an issue if you encounter any problem.
-Moreover, stay tuned for the soon release of the 2.0.1.

 # Table of Contents

 - 🚀 [Coqpilot Overview](#coqpilot)